Where can I find the course catalogue? Are there courses in English?

 I am a BSc / MSc level student.
 Which courses can I take?

-Please see our course levels.
+You find information on our course levels at the end of the where can I find courses instruction page.
 In most cases we follow our course levels, but at some faculties advanced level BSc students can take MSc level courses taken that they have the required prerequisites for the courses.

 Can I take courses from any faculty / study programme?